abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Can search in POSIX-extended regular expression by -E or -re option
 $ l -E '/a/*/m\w{1,2}\\.[c-h]'

-One of the most useful and powerful feature of this tool are its recognized standard format of input and output which could be used/piped as input of another tool, and the -x (or-xs for case-sensitive) exclusion option for excluding some certain files or paths from the main result paths
+One of the most useful feature of this tool are its recognized standard format of input and output which could be used/piped as input of another utility, and the -x (or-xs for case-sensitive) exclusion option for excluding some certain files or paths from the main result paths
 E.g. search under "lib" being under "dev" being under "qt" dir. instead of in "src" or "core", any "c" file:

 $ l /qt/src/../dev/core/../lib/*.c\\*.cpp\\*.o